 - The legislature creates the Texas Department of Water Resources by combining the three existing water agencies.
 A six-member board is set up as a policymaking body for the new agency.
 The Texas Water Development Board is retained as the legislative and policy-making body.
 The Water Rights Commission is renamed the Texas Water Commission and sits as a quasi-judicial body that rules on permits.
 The Water Quality Board is abolished.

 - The EPA establishes National Ambient Air Quality Standards for lead.

 - The Texas Air Control Board submits revisions of the State Implementation Plan to the EPA.

-- Congress passes the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), better known as the Superfund bill, to provide funding for the cleanup of contaminated sites.
+- Congress passes the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), better known as the Superfund bill, to pay for the cleanup of contaminated sites.

 - Congress passes the Federal Low Level Radioactive Waste Act

-- The Texas Air Control Board submits plan to address lead pollution to the EPA.
+- The Texas Air Control Board submits a plan for addressing lead pollution to the EPA.